 Because of the likelihood of virus change – called “antigenic drift” – new vaccines are developed every year to protect against the predicted viruses that will possibly spread during the upcoming flu season.

 Visit the CDC’s website to learn more about how viruses are selected for the flu vaccine.

 How to Get a Flu Shot

-To protect yourself against the flu this year, make an appointment with your primary care provider or visit to our drive-through facility located at 91302 Coburg Industrial Way.
+To protect yourself against the flu this year, make an appointment with your primary care provider or walk-in to any Nova Urgent Care.